techlozenge/student-frontend-angular-final/README.md

             A document named [SETUP-SAILS-DB-&-FRONTEND-ENDPOINTS](https://github.com/techlozenge/sails-student-api/blob/master/SETUP-SAILS-DB-%26-FRONTEND-ENDPOINTS) exists in the front- and backend Sails projects and it describes their setup.

-        * From the CLI, use 'sails lift' (listens on port 3700) But as long as you're using RESTful API calls you can use any end-point api.
+        * From the command line, use 'sails lift' (listens on port 3700) But as long as you're using RESTful API calls you can use any end-point api.
 Simply modify the frontend and its associated logic to use the appropriate request/response data.

         * Here are some example HTTP calls to end-points:
             * http.GET: table records listing: http://localhost:1337/student